atb00ker/ansible-matrix-synapse/README.md

      - hostname: vagrant.box
  - Email is required if you plan to use letsencrypt for https (secure) connection.
      - email: YOUR_AWESOME@EMAIL.ID
- - This is the matrix.conf file that would be send to the server
+ - This is the nginx configuration file that would be send to the server
-     - matrixConfFileToSend: PATH/TO/MATRIX_CONF_FILE
+     - matrixConfFileToSend: PATH/TO/NGINX_CONF_FILE
  - Amount of RAM matrix-synapse is allowed to use, Read more at https://github.com/matrix-org/synapse#help-synapse-eats-all-my-ram
      - SynapseCacheFactor: INTEGER
  - Set to `true` if you plan to allow users to register themselves using riot.im like clients, Set `false` otherwise.